Azure/Industrial-IoT/docs/modules/publisher-event-configuration.md

 * It looks at the TypeDefinitionId and traverses the inheritance tree for that event type, collecting all the fields.
 Then it constructs a select clause with all the fields it finds.
 * It creates a where clause that is OfType(TypeDefinitionId).

 In addition to this, you can also configure to enable pending alarms view.
-What this does is that it listens to ConditionType derived events, record unique occurrences of them and on periodic updates will send a message containing all the unique events that has the Retain property set to True.
+What this does is that it listens to ConditionType derived events, records unique occurrences of them and on periodic updates will send a message containing all the unique events that has the Retain property set to True.
 This enables you to get a snapshot view of all pending, or active, alarms and conditions which can be very useful for dashboard-like scenarios.

 Here is an example of a configuration for a pending alarms: